 Because they come from natural ingredients, many men resorted to natural testosterone boosters to improve their libido and build muscle mass.
 There’s only one catch, the market is saturated with different kinds of testosterone boosters that don’t do anything to support their claims, according to Mary K. Samplaski, MD, assistant professor of clinical urology at the Keck School of Medicine of USC.

 Samplaski added that these supplements only contain vitamins and minerals that don’t boost testosterone levels.
 Dr. Samplaski was a bit right but not quite.
 Not all supplements in the market aren’t true to their word.
-One supplement that is backed by science and used by former athletes stands out from the crowd.
+There are supplements backed by science and these are the ones you should use.